Help Proposition 47 Benefit Our Communities

 The Ella Baker Center for Human Rights is working with allies to help those who are eligible for reclassification of their felonies benefit from California's Proposition 47.
 Along with the Justice Reinvestment Coalition for Alameda County, we are demanding that the savings from Proposition 47 be reinvested in community resources.

 In 2014, Californians passed an initiative to reclassify six low-level drug and property felonies as misdemeanors and invest the savings in mental health treatment, educational programs, and victims services.
 There are 1 million people in California who are eligible for relief under Prop 47.
-Learn more about how to change your record.

 Along with our allies, we are holding community outreach events to spread awareness about Prop 47 and help eligible individuals get their felonies reclassified.
 Read more about our Fair Chance to Advance event on our blog.